 The ancient American Indians made arrowheads out of flint rocks, usually picked up in stream beds.
 An Indian brave who wanted to make an arrowhead would go down to the creek and pick out a roughly spherical hunk of chert.
-He would then take it back to his camp and build a roaring, superhot fire.
+He would then take it back to his camp and build a roaring, super-hot fire.
 The hunk of chert was then inserted into the fire until it got red hot and glowing.
 Then he would quickly run down to the creek or spring to fetch some ice-cold water.
 Next, the Indian man would fish the red-hot chert out of the fire and use a plant straw to apply cold drops of water to the hot flint.
 When a big drop of cold water hit the hot hunk of flint, the extreme difference in temperatures would cause the hunk of flint to break into large pieces.
 The American Indian man would then select a broken piece of flint nice enough to make an arrowhead.
 After doing that, and while it was still red hot, he continued applying cold drops of water in strategic places on the broken piece of flint, and the difference in heat would cause tiny flakes of flint to pop off the piece.
 This process would continue until the cold drops of water had popped off enough flakes to create a really nice and perfectly shaped Indian arrowhead.

 This old story sounds delightful to kids, and on the surface, it appears to be intuitively plausible to the average adult.
 However, this story is pure fiction.
 It is a very old folk myth that has been passed down carelessly from one generation to the next by well-meaning―but quite ignorant—people who knew virtually nothing about prehistoric arrowhead-making in the United States.
 Prehistoric arrowheads were not made like this.
 As a practical matter, it quite simply does not work.
 Furthermore, American archaeologists know for certain how ancient Native Americans actually made their arrowheads, and it had nothing to do with dripping cold water onto hot flint.
-In fact, historic-era Native Americans, such as the famous Native American man named Ishi in California, were still making arrowheads in the true, ancient, time-honored ways during the late 1800s and early 1900s.
-You can read more about Ishi at this link: http://en.wikipedia.org/wiki/Ishi
+In fact, a few historic-era Native Americans, such as the famous Native American man named Ishi in California, were still making arrowheads in the ancient, true, time-honored ways during the late 1800s and early 1900s.
+You may read more about Ishi at this safe link:

 Unfortunately, the citizens of Tennessee (and other states) have been misled for generations by all sorts of pure nonsense, false ideas, and fraudulent stories about prehistoric Native Americans, their artifacts, and the archaeology of Tennessee.
 In his new book entitled Chiefdom on the Cumberland: The History and Evolution of Middle Tennessee Archaeology, professional archaeologist Donald B. Ball (2015:183-184) has touched briefly on this persistent and terribly misleading mythology: